How Long is an Average Furnace Life?

 Loud Noises

-Another telltale sign of a failing furnace is loud and unusual noises, which include:
+Another telltale sign of a furnace in need of support is loud and unusual noises, such as:

 • Popping: Popping is the result of temperature fluctuations in your furnace.
 This noise is coming from components affected by this temperature change.